What are the key considerations in the debate around assisted dying/assisted suicide?

 - visited health professionals in Portland, Oregon to deepen our understanding of the topic

-Throughout the inquiry we will publish:
+Throughout the inquiry we published:

 - transcripts of public meetings